Martin Kidston

 Missoula County in recent years created two Targeted Economic Development Districts at the Wye.
 The districts are intended to capture tax increment from future growth to help fund future infrastructure needs, including roads, sewer and water.

 Grass Valley Gardens would be among the first large projects to unfold within the districts and would provide tax increment for infrastructure.
 Its wastewater system is designed to tie into future city or county services when they arrive.
-Tax revenue could also go toward needed improvements to highway 10.
+Tax revenue could also go toward needed improvements to Highway 10.

 “These intersection impacts are seen as a regional issue that either already exist or will be exacerbated as the Wye area continues to develop,” said Erbacher.
 “There are funding options out there, and all this will go into that Wye infrastructure plan.”